-For the 2018 awards, NBI is seeking submissions by FRIDAY, SEPTEMBER 14, 2018, in the following categories:
+The deadline has been extended for the 2019 awards, NBI is now seeking submissions by Thursday, SEPTEMBER 26, 2019, in the following categories:

 Individuals & Teams: Honoring the champions, individuals who inspire others on the path to ZNE and project teams that work effectively together to achieve ZNE goals.